xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-ray-picking-technique.md

 </section><!-- /#table-of-contents -->

 Normally a ray-pick is done with expensive computations to find intersections of rays with meshes and so forth.
-SceneJS, however, uses a fast GPU-assisted technique that employs the depth buffer to help find the ray-intersection point, which avoids those sorts of computations altogether.
+SceneJS, however, uses a fast GPU-assisted technique that employs the colour buffer to help find the ray-intersection point, which avoids those sorts of computations altogether.
  <br><br>
 I couldn't find anybody else doing this in WebGL or OpenGL ES (maybe I should have looked harder?), so at first I thought